Sárospatak: 17th and 18th centuries

-Bálint Balassi, the most important Hungarian poet of the century married Krisztina Dobó at the castle; the bride was the daughter of István Dobó, who defended the castle of Eger against the Ottoman Turks.
+Bálint Balassi, the most important Hungarian poet of the century, married Krisztina Dobó at the castle; the bride was the daughter of István Dobó, who defended the castle of Eger against the Ottoman Turks.
 Later the castle was owned by the Rákóczi family.
 The residents of the town took an active part in the revolution and war of independence against Habsburg rule led by Francis II Rákóczi between 1703 and 1711.

 College of Sárospatak

 The Reformation began spreading into Hungary from this area.
 The first Protestant college, one of the most important colleges of Hungary at the time, was founded in Sárospatak in 1531.
 In 1650 Zsuzsanna Lorántffy, widow of George I Rákóczi prince of Transylvania invited the famous Czech educator John Amos Comenius to Sárospatak.
 Comenius lived there until 1654, as a professor of the college, and he wrote some of his most important works there.
-The college (since 2000 a faculty of the University of Miskolc) now bears his name.
+Following organizational changes, the educational institution has operated under the name Tokaj-Hegyalja University since 2021, offering courses in viticulture and enology, teaching, tourism and catering, economics, and IT.

 Hutterite community

-In 1631 Hutterites from Alvinc (today Vințu de Jos, Romania) came to Sárospatak to work on constructions.
+In 1631 Hutterites from Alvinc (today Vințu de Jos, Romania) came to Sárospatak for construction work.
 In 1645 George I Rákóczi gave land to Hutterite families in the Héce area of Sárospatak.
 They came mostly from Csejte (today Čachtice, Slovakia).
 According to Conrad Jacob Hildebrandt in 1656 there was a significant population of Hutterites numbering 200 people.
 They were predominantly craftsmen, but some also worked in the agricultural industry.
 The appearance of the Jesuits in the city in 1663 meant the end of the life of the community.
 The Jesuit, Johannes Grueber forced them to recatholisation.